Skip to main content

 Import the Package

 The Honeygain SDK is provided as a Unity package file hgsdk.unitypackage.
-To import the package into your project, follow these steps:
+To import the package into your project:

 • Select the hgsdk.unitypackage file and click Open.